ArcticSpaceFox/react-todo-application/README.md

 4. using redux
 5. using easy-peasy
 6. implementing orbitdb data store with the easy-peasy template

+The master branch reflects the mobx branch, so that the deployment works

 Hope you have fun with this